MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/Upgrading-overview.md

     There is a switch that you can set to tartget the runtime to 4.0.
 You should set this so you will not get so many warnings.
 This is not documented yet.

-2. If you have custom .Net addins, create a declaration file (.al).
+2. If you have custom .NET add-ins, create a declaration file (.al).
 I created a small file called mydotnet.al

     ```
     dotnet